V-viper/cheesyShit/README.md

 # cheesyShit
-A repository for all of the cheesy shit I've done
+A repository for all of the cheesy shit I've made.
+Nothing fancy to see here.